null Skip to main content

 Revere reached Lexington around midnight and approached the house where Adams and Hancock were staying.
 The man guarding the house told him he made too much noise, but Revere replied, “Noise!
 You’ll have noise enough before long.
 The regulars are coming out!”
 He then went inside and warned Adams and Hancock.

-With that part of his mission complete, Revere prepared to continue on to Concord, where a large amount of weapons and supplies were hidden.
-Before leaving town he met William Dawes, another rider who’d received the same mission but left from a different town.
+With that part of his mission complete, Revere prepared to continue on to Concord, where a large cache of weapons and supplies were hidden.
+Before leaving town, he met William Dawes, another rider who’d received the same mission but left from a different town.
 They were also joined by a third rider, Dr. Samuel Prescott.
 However, the three men were caught by a British patrol shortly after joining up, jeopardizing their mission to warn the people of Concord.

 Prescott and Dawes both escaped shortly after being taken, but Revere was held for much longer.
 After he was released, he had to walk back to Lexington, where he witnessed part of the battle on the Lexington Green.
-Along the way, he also helped Adams and Hancock who were on their way to Woburn, Massachusetts.
+Along the way, he also helped Adams and Hancock, who were on their way to Woburn, Massachusetts.
 In the end, only Prescott made it to Concord in time to warn the militia of the British approach.